tpnguyen-1999/E-Wallet-Company-Data-Wrangling/README.md

 The lowest performing team since Q2.20023 is:APS\
 Category that contributes the least to APS is:PXXXXXE

+The performance of APS needs improvement.
+With PXXXXXE being the least contributing category, it suggests the team may be facing challenges in this area.
+It's crucial to identify the underlying causes and provide support to help APS enhance its performance.

 **4.4: Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?**
 - Python code
 ~~~python